qdrant/qdrant/docs/grpc/docs.md

 | vacuum_min_vector_number | [uint64](#uint64) | optional | The minimal number of vectors in a segment, required to perform segment optimization |
 | default_segment_number | [uint64](#uint64) | optional | Target amount of segments the optimizer will try to keep.
 Real amount of segments may vary depending on multiple parameters:

-- Amount of stored points. - Current RPS.
+- Amount of stored points. - Current write RPS.

 It is recommended to select the default number of segments as a factor of the number of search threads, so that each segment would be handled evenly by one of the threads. |
 | max_segment_size | [uint64](#uint64) | optional | Do not create segments larger this size (in KiloBytes).
 Large segments might require disproportionately long indexation times, therefore it makes sense to limit the size of segments.